-Depreciation expense was \$2.3 million and \$0.9 million during the three months ended September 30, 2023 and 2022, respectively, and \$5.0 million and \$2.6 million during the nine months ended September 30, 2023 and 2022, respectively.
+Depreciation expense is included in cost of sales and selling, general, and administrative expenses in the condensed consolidated statements of operations and comprehensive loss based on whether the underlying asset is used as part of manufacturing overhead or administrative overhead, respectively.
+Additionally, a portion of depreciation and amortization expense may be capitalized to inventory as part of manufacturing overhead.
+Depreciation expense was \$2.3 million and \$0.9 million during the three months ended September 30, 2023 March 31, 2024 and 2022, respectively, and \$2023, respectively.5.0 million and \$

+2.6 million during the nine months ended September 30, 2023 and 2022, respectively.
 Repairs and maintenance expenditures are expensed when incurred.